Easy Textured Landscape Painting Idea For Kids

 Continue until the whole grass is filled with different greens.
 You will be amazed at the different colors and tints your students will get.
 The goal should be to fill the whole space below the horizon line.

-Step 3: Paint Swirls In The Sky
+Step 4: Paint The Sky

-You can draw tree trunks with brown oil pastels or paint 3-5 different-sized trunks.
+After the textured paintings dry,draw tree trunks with brown oil pastels or paint 3-5 different-sized trunks.
 This is a great time to explain foreground, middleground and background to students.

-Step 6: (optional) Add Cast Shadows With Chalk
+Step 6: Add Cast Shadows

 Chalk pastels look awesome on top of tempera paint.
 You can use a black, blue or purple chalk pastel to add a shadow to the side of the trunk and a cast shadow on the ground.

-Step 7: Add Warm Color Leaves
+Step 7: Add Textured Leaves

 With young children, add textured tissue paper leaves to their branches.
 We show a detailed texture tissue paper heart in this post.